Adolis García Player Props: Rangers vs. Red Sox

 Adolis García At The Plate

-- Garcia has had an RBI in 38 games this season (44.7%), including 17 multi-RBI outings (20.0%).
-He has also driven in three or more of his team's runs in six contests.
+- Garcia has picked up an RBI in 45.3% of his games this season, with more than one RBI in 20.9% of his games.
+He has also driven in three or more runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.